Facebook has been in use for online marketing since 2008.

 Create 4-5 ads with different audience combinations and test to find out which one performs better.
-If you don’t get enough data with Facebook analytics, you can even use a third-party Facebook analytics tool for in-depth ad analysis.
+If you don’t get enough data with Facebook analytics, you can even use the third-party Facebook analytics tools for in-depth ad analysis.

 5. Use Facebook Ad Relevance Diagnostics